davepl/QUniBone/PRU.md

      while CSR accesses are still being processed by ARM.

 2) pru1_statemachine_arbitration.c
-   - Removed the SSYN wait in State 2 of sm_arb_worker_device().
+   - Keep the SSYN wait in State 2 of sm_arb_worker_device().
-   - Arbitration now waits only for BG/NPG and BBSY to clear before granting.
-     SSYN may still be asserted due to CSR access; we no longer block NPR/BR on that condition.
+   - Arbitration can proceed while a deviceregister event is pending, but the actual grant completion still waits for SSYN to deassert to avoid starting DMA during an active slave cycle (which can cause DATO timeouts).

 Expected Effect
-DMA requests from devices (like DELQA) should no longer stall when the CPU is polling device registers.
-This aligns PRU arbitration closer to real bus master behavior and avoids priority inversion between CSR polling and DMA.
+DMA requests from devices (like DELQA) should no longer stall when the CPU is polling device registers because arbitration still runs.
+At the same time, DMA won't begin while SSYN is asserted, preventing invalid bus cycles and DATO timeouts.